jaimeechevarria/jaimeechevarria.github.io/about.md

 <br>

-Hello I'm Fidel,
+Hello I'm Jaime,

-I'm an aeronautical engineer interested in fields like autonomous driving, machine learning, computer vision and renewable energies.
+I'm a design engineering student interested in fields like industrial design, product design and problem solving.

-I'm currently gainfully employed at [UAV Navigation](https://www.uavnavigation.com/).

 I hope you enjoy this site!